 Beverley and Colin Dean founded Special iApps in 2011, as a non-profit social enterprise.
 We couldn't find the apps we needed to teach our younger son William, who has Down syndrome and autism.
 He'd had several medical setbacks since being born in 2005, and his hearing, speech and co-ordination weren't very good.

 We found that most apps had too much going on in the background, weren't configurable or easily personalised, and didn't cater for William's limited finger skills.

 As we had worked for many years in education and IT, Bev suggested we develop our own apps!
 Colin left his university job, and our elder son Joseph lent us his voice for the sound recordings.

-We are also very lucky to have a large group of volunteers from many countries, who tirelessly translate our apps into many languages.
+We are also lucky to have a large group of volunteers from many countries, who tirelessly translate our apps into many languages.
 Many organisations who support disabled children have approached us, asking to have the apps in their languages.

 With their help, we now have several apps that are teaching children of all ages, with a variety of special needs and disabilities, around the world.